-Inputs to this process are the colour component index cIdx, the luma location ( x0, y0 ) specifying the top-left sample of the current transform block relative to the top-left sample of the current picture, the current coefficient scan location ( xC, yC ), the binary logarithm of the transform block width log2TbWidth, and the binary logarithm of the transform block height log2TbHeight.
+Inputs to this process are the base level of remainder baseLevel, the colour component index cIdx, the luma location ( x0, y0 ) specifying the top-left sample of the current transform block relative to the top-left sample of the current picture, the current coefficient scan location ( xC, yC ), the binary logarithm of the transform block width log2TbWidth, and the binary logarithm of the transform block height log2TbHeight.

 Output of this process is the Rice parameter cRiceParam.